Roger Ballen: Biography

-After the death of his mother Adrienne in 1973, he, like many of the counter-culture, developed existential longing in response aversion to the materialism of Western society and his suburban upbringing.
-He spent the subsequent five months Art Students of League of New York.
+After the death of his mother Adrienne in 1973, he, like many of the counter-culture, developed existential longing in responsive aversion to the materialism of Western society and his suburban upbringing.
+He spent the subsequent five months at the Art Students of League of New York.
 Here, he painted art brut, primitivist, paintings, that according to his teacher, "belonged in the Stone Age".
-In the autumn of 1973, yearning to find Conrad's "heart of darkness" and Eastern nirvana, he left embarked on a five-year journey, that would take him by land from Cairo to Cape Town; Istanbul to New Guinea (1973-1978).
+In the autumn of 1973, yearning to find Conrad's "heart of darkness" and Eastern nirvana, he left on a five-year journey, that would take him by land from Cairo to Cape Town, and then Istanbul to New Guinea (1973-1978).
 On this trip, he continued an ongoing interest in taking pictures of enigmatic men against dramatic surfaces of shrines, temples and markets.
 He also began a series of 'field photographs' of streets, earthen paths or walls (inspired by the colour field painting movement) and developed an interest in observing the life of young boys.
-He kept Kodak Tri-X or Plus X film a green canvas knapsack which he would tie to his legs during meals or overnight train rides or tied to hotel bedposts.
+He kept Kodak Tri-X or Plus X film in a green canvas knapsack which he would tie to his legs during meals or overnight train rides, or tied to hotel bedposts.
 He processed the film and would send it to his father in New York.

-On this trip, he arrived in South Africa, where he met his future wife, an artist, paper-maker and art teacher, Lynda Moross, whom he married in 1980, and had twins, Amanda and Paul, in 1989.
+On this trip, he arrived in South Africa, where he met his future wife, an artist, paper-maker and art teacher, Lynda Moross, whom he married in 1980, and had twins with in 1989.
 These travels also spurred on his first photographic book entitled Boyhood, which was a series of universal, iconic images of boys that Ballen had encountered while seeking to recreate his childhood in the adventure of travel.
-Disillusioned by the idea of commercial photography, Ballen enrolled at the Colorado School of Mines in 1978, where he received in PhD in Mineral Economics in 1981.
+Disillusioned by the idea of commercial photography, Ballen enrolled at the Colorado School of Mines in 1978, where he received in PhD in mineral economics in 1981.
 He permanently settled in Johannesburg in 1982, where he worked as a self-employed mining entrepreneur until 2010.
-This profession took him into the South African countryside in which he travelled to remote small villages called "dorps" and rural areas referred to as the "platteland", in which he photographed the marginalized whites who once privileged from Apartheid, but who were now isolated and economically deprived.
+This profession took him into the South African countryside in which he travelled to remote small villages called "dorps" and rural areas referred to as the "platteland", in which he photographed the marginalized whites who were once privileged during Apartheid, but who were now isolated and economically deprived.
 During this time, he worked closely with his master printer and friend, Dennis da Silva.
 After 1994, he no longer looked to the countryside for his subject matter, finding it closer to home in Johannesburg, where he continues to work.
 Since 2007, he has worked closely with his art director, Marguerite Rossouw.

-In 2018, Ballen received an Honorary Doctorate in Art and Design from Kingston University.
-In 2008, the Roger Ballen Foundation was founded to promote the advancement of education of photography in Africa.
+In 2018, Ballen received an honorary doctorate in art and design from Kingston University.
+In 2008, the Roger Ballen Foundation was founded to promote the advancement of education in photography in Africa.
 From April 2020, it will be housed in the Roger Ballen Centre for Photographic Art, Forest Town, Johannesburg.